-For violations of the Care Labeling Rule by a manufacturer or importer, the Commission may seek an injunction in federal district court and civil penalties of up to $11,000 per violation.
-A retailer who removes care labels from garments may be held liable for unfair and deceptive acts or practices under the FTC Act and may be the subject of an administrative order.
+For violations of the Care Labeling Rule by a manufacturer or importer, the Commission may seek an injunction in federal district court and civil penalties of up to $16,000 per violation.
+A retailer that removes care labels from garments may be held liable for unfair and deceptive acts or practices under the FTC Act and may be the subject of an administrative order.
 Violations of such orders can result in an action for civil penalties in federal district court.

 Each instance of mislabeling under the textile laws and the Care Labeling Rule may be considered a separate violation.